osman-developer/Reactjs-Django-noteapp-assessment-Roulettech/README.md

 The user can logout anytime he wants, then re-login.

 Make sure to run npm install in the react app to install the modules, and use the following command to run the front end : 'npm run dev'

+For the backend make sure to install the requirements.txt file , and run the app using the following command : 'py manage.py runserver' if on windows